coderefinery/mma/_episodes/02-episodes.md

 lightweight and targeting the combination of Python and C++11compliant compilers.
 Consequently, the interface code becomes more straight forward.

-Cython:"All of this makes Cython the ideal language for wrapping external C libraries, embedding CPython into existing applications, and for fast C modules that speed up the execution of Python code.", see webpage http://cython.org
+Cython: "All of this makes Cython the ideal language for wrapping external C libraries, embedding CPython into existing applications, and for fast C modules that speed up the execution of Python code.", see webpage http://cython.org

 ### SWIG

 Our source code contains three functions, Taylor series of sin(), cos() and a helper function factorial().
 We will make these functions available in our Python interpreter with the use of SWIG

->>>>>>> gh-pages
-Start out with at empty subdirectory, your C++ compiler and the Anaconda2 enviroment available in your path.
+Start out with at empty subdirectory, your C++ compiler and the Anaconda2 environment available in your path.
 Activate the swig-example environment:
 ```shell
 [lynx@~]$mkdir swig